Cotton production in Chad: History

 The colonial administration fixed the quantity of cotton produced and the price paid to the peasant producer on the basis of calculations furnished by Cotonfran of costs and expectations for the price of cotton on the world market.
 France reorganized village administration by replacing traditional chiefs with individuals more amenable to the colonial power, which assured the proper cultivation of the cotton crop and the collection of taxes.
 This system included forced labor and the subordination of growing food crops to cotton.

+The cotton production rose from 17 tonnes in 1929 to 80.500 tonnes in 1957.
+This created an increasingly large divide between impoverished rural labourers on the one hand and the powerful chiefs and middlemen who pocketed most of the profits on the other.
+According to René Lemarchand, "the parastatal agency responsible for the production quotas, the Cotonfran, came to be regarded by the peasant masses as prime symbol of corporate and chiefly ruthlessness".
+Moreover, the French administration's focus on cotton led to a decrease in food production and even to famines in some areas.

+These conditions led to tensions and occasional violent outbursts against the chiefs.
+In 1952, protests by cotton farmers in Bébalem (in the aftermath of the disputed local elections) led to the Bébalem massacre carried out by the colonial authorities.